andrewac/Jively/Documents/SystemRequirements.md

   - Use cloud service
   - Some database
 3. Simulate the sensor
-  - provides data in degrees C/F in a text file
+  - provides data in degrees C/F
   - remote from the webapp

 ## Sprint 2: